Chrissy Teigen Shows John Legend's EGOT No Mercy As She Makes Room For Her Award

 Legend was right by Teigen’s side while she celebrated her big win.
 Highlights from the night included raising “a shit ton of money” and getting to say “titties in my speech,” Teigen shared on Twitter.

-Past honorees for the award include Drew Barrymore, Kerry Washington, Jessica Alba, and Jennifer Garner.
+Past honourees for the award include Drew Barrymore, Kerry Washington, Jessica Alba, and Jennifer Garner.

 Advertisement